Swindon Works: Railway village

-The Works transformed Swindon from a small 2,500 population market town into a bustling railway town.
-Built to the north of the main town centre, the works had need to build locally accessible housing and services for the workers.
-The development of the railway village was on the lines of similar Victorian-era socially-encompassing lifestyle concepts, such as that at Bournville, but architect/builder Rigby's were given license to create a commercially viable development by the GWR.
-The completed village provided to the town medical and educational facilities that had been sorely lacking, plus St Mark's Church and the Bakers Arms public house, all completed before 1850.
+The Works transformed Swindon from a small 2,500-population market town into a bustling railway town.
+Built to the north of the main town centre, the works had need for locally accessible housing and services for the workers.
+The development of the railway village was on the lines of similar Victorian era socially-encompassing lifestyle concepts, such as that at Bournville, but architect/builder Rigby's were given license to create a commercially viable development by the GWR.
+The completed village provided to the town medical and educational facilities that had been sorely lacking, together with the large St Mark's Church and the Bakers Arms public house, all completed before 1850.

+The GWR Medical Fund Baths and Dispensary were built in 1891-92, becoming the NHS Health Centre and Milton Road Baths in 1947 and the Health Hydro in 1986.
+The Barracks were built in 1853-55 as a lodging house but became a Wesleyan chapel in 1867, the GWR Museum in 1962 and then The Platform (Swindon Music Service) in 2000.
+The Armoury, built in 1862, became the GWR Hospital in 1871 and the Central Community Centre in 1960.
+The GWR Park, adjacent to St Mark's Church, was acquired in 1844.
+The Octagonal Market started in 1892 and was demolished in 1977.
+A house and shop built in the 1840s became a public house in the 1850s and is now the Glue Pot public house.

 The terraced two-storey cottages were built on two blocks of four parallel streets, not dissimilar in appearance to passing trains.
 Each road was named after the destinations of trains that passed nearby: Bristol, Bath, Taunton, London, Oxford and Reading among them.
 Built in the nearby open area, named Emlyn Square after GWR director Viscount Emlyn (later known as John Campbell, 1st Earl Cawdor), was the Mechanics Institute, paid for via subscription by the workers.
-Designed and constructed by Edward Roberts, it was completed in 1855, containing the UK's first lending library and provided health services to workers.
-Enlarged in 1892–93, Nye Bevan, mastermind of the National Health Service later said:
+Designed and constructed by Edward Roberts, it was completed in 1855, contained the UK's first lending library and provided health services to workers; it was enlarged in 1892–93.
+Nye Bevan, mastermind of the National Health Service, later said "There was a complete health service in Swindon.
+All we had to do was expand it to the country".

 In the 1960s, Swindon Borough Council applied to demolish much of the village, but poet and railway enthusiast John Betjeman led a successful campaign to preserve it.
 Today much of the village is a conservation area, and many structures within it are listed buildings.
 One of the last houses to be built, 34 Faringdon Road, originally 1 Faringdon Street, has been restored to the condition it was in around 1900 as a living museum.